- 1 Older people

 Aging causes stiffness in the body

-- Aging makes the posture change and one moves less smoothly.
-The symptoms may be part of a normal aging process and are due to gradual changes in several parts of the body at the same time.
-These symptoms are distinguished from rheumatic disease which must be ruled out
+Aging is a normal process that involves many physical changes.
+One becomes stiffer and one moves less smoothly.
+Posture is affected.
+The symptoms can be normal aging which is due to gradual changes in several parts of the body at the same time.
+These symptoms must be distinguished from rheumatic disease.

 The body changes over the years